abhisargupta85/Telco-Customer-Churn-Prediction-An-End-to-End-Data-Science-Pipeline/README.md

 The notebooks **in the correct order** because of the data dependency (the output CSVs from one file are the input CSVs for the next).

+**NOTE:** This project uses publicly available data for educational and analytical purposes.
+No personal data is stored or processed beyond what is publicly accessible.